Curriculum Guide · Courses

 Prerequisite: Corporations and Taxation I. Strongly Recommended: Prior or concurrent enrollment in Taxation II; Securities Regulation.

-Students may not receive credit for this seminar and Corporate Transactions: Negotiating the Deal and Drafting the Documents or International Business Planning Workshop.
+Students may not receive credit for this seminar and Corporate Transactions: Negotiating the Deal and Drafting the Documents or the LL.M. course International Business Planning Workshop.